grisselfaura/Gris_MS4_project/README.md

 #### Landing (home) pag

-The landing page serves to attract new users to the business, to give a clear understanding about that and to attract users to use the website's functionality (book ceremony/buy products).
+The landing page serves to attract new users to the business, to give a clear understanding about that and to attract users to use the website's functionality (book services).
-Smooth animation on scroll is apllied to almost all sections of the page(mostly to images and icons).
-Tha landing page consists of 9 sections:
+The application consists of 6 apps, 1 extra pending to develop and 9 sections:
 #### About page
 #### Portafolio page
 #### Login/Register page